OV3RLORDS-MODS/Node-Manager/README.md

 Overview: Provides an intuitive interface to easily select a batch file used for server startup.

-Features:
+- Features:

 File Explorer Integration: Allows users to browse and select the appropriate batch file from their system.

-File Validation:
+- File Validation:

 Automatically checks if the selected batch file is valid and executable.

 Recent Files: Keeps a list of recently used batch files for quick access.

-Server Control

-- Effortless Server Management:

-Start Server:
+- Start Server:

 One-Click Start: Launches the server instantly using the selected batch file.
 Status Feedback: Displays immediate feedback on server start status.

-Stop Server:
+- Stop Server:

 Graceful Shutdown: Stops the server safely, ensuring all processes are properly terminated.
 Force Stop Option: Provides an option to force-stop the server if it becomes unresponsive.

-Restart Server:
+- Restart Server:

 Downtime Minimization: Ensures quick server restart to reduce downtime.

-Console Output

 - Real-Time Log Monitoring:

 Live Server Logs: Displays real-time server output in a scrollable and interactive text area.
 Search & Filter: Allows users to search and filter console logs for specific entries or errors.
 Copy & Export: Easily copy or export log data for analysis or troubleshooting.

-Command Execution

 - Direct Command Input: